oasis-open/cti-stix-elevator/docs/stix-mappings.rst

    corresponding content for 2.x.
  - **STIX 1.x property mapped using STIX 2.x relationships.** This property is used to construct a 2.x relationship object.
 The "reverse" notation indicates the the STIX 1.x property is found on target object.
- - **STIX 1.x property handled Based on the "missing policy".**  This property has no corresponding property in STIX 2.x, but its value can be (optionally) included using custom properties or in the description property of the 2.x object as text, depending upon the **--missing-property** option.
+ - **STIX 1.x property handled based on the "missing policy" option.**  This property has no corresponding property in STIX 2.x, but its value can be (optionally) included using custom properties or in the description property of the 2.x object as text, depending upon the **--missing-property** option.
  - **STIX 1.x property not mapped.**  This property will not be included in the converted 2.x object.

+All examples were generated using the missing policy of **add-to-description**.

 Top Level Object Mappings
 -------------------------------

-This table describes the mapping between STIX 1.0 and STIX 2.x top-level objects.
+This table describes the mapping between STIX 1.x and STIX 2.x top-level objects.
 Notice that certain object types in STIX 1.x that were not top-level objects are in STIX 2.x (e.g., Malware).
+In STIX 2.1, cyber observable objects are also top-level objects - but their mapping can be foiund in the :ref:`cyber_observables` section

 +-----------------------------+----------------------------+
 | **STIX 1.x object**         | **STIX 2.x object**        |